Nobel Peace Prize awarded to journalists Ressa and Muratov | Politics

 — The prize in chemistry went to Benjamin List and David W.C.
 MacMillan for finding an easier and environmentally cleaner way to build molecules that can be used to make compounds, including medicines and pesticides.

 — The prize for literature went to U.K.-based Tanzanian writer Abdulrazak Gurnah, who was recognized for his “uncompromising and compassionate penetration of the effects of colonialism and the fate of the refugee.''
-Still to come Monday is the prize for outstanding work in the field economics.
+The prize for outstanding work in economics will be awarded Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)